 In-Depth Reading, Critical Thinking, and Writing Activities

 The sequence of Shared Inquiry activities encourages students to develop habits of effective readers and thinkers: to read closely, to think critically and write thoughtfully about what they have read, and to listen and respond to their classmates.

-Students read along as a story is read aloud, ask questions about the story, and then reread and respond to the story—all fundamental reading comprehension strategies.
-Then through a Shared Inquiry discussion, students practice three essential elements of critical thinking:
+Students ask and answer questions about a text after an initial reading, then reread and take text-specific notes–both fundamental reading comprehension strategies.
+Then, in Shared Inquiry discussion, students practice three essential elements of critical thinking:

 - Idea—Students develop and clarify ideas about a story’s meaning

 - Evidence—Students support these ideas with evidence found in the story

 - Response—Students listen to and consider the ideas of others

 After the discussion, students continue their explanation of the story through expository writing, a creative response to the reading, cross-text activity, or a cross-curricular project.